inaz0/fzoc/INSTALL.md

 Copy the dotenv.example to .env and complete it, just need normaly database information and cloudflare if need.

-Add this following line in cron:
+Add this following line in cron: (depend of your docker version the name was fzoc_fpm_1 or fzoc-fpm-1)

 ```
 # Every minutes check for compilatio task